MJKWoolnough/ics/README.md

 type PropPriority Integer
 ```

-PropPriority defines the relative priority for a calendar component
+PropPriority defines the relative priority for a calendar component.

 #### func  NewPriority